-The University of Arizona is launching the Consortium on Gender-Based Violence, a research and resource center that seeks to model and inspire a radical shift in the way we think about and address gender-based violence.
+The University of Arizona Consortium on Gender-Based Violence is a research and resource center that seeks to model and inspire a radical shift in the way we think about and address gender-based violence.

 Our mission is to bring together interdisciplinary, cutting-edge interventions on gender-based violence in order to foster synergy between research, pedagogy, outreach, service, and student engagement both on and off campus.
 We serve as a research and resource center for UA faculty, students, and staff through: